craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 We explore the farmstead, resting for a while and gathering some of the stuff here.
 We continue onward, and eventually camp down in an abandoned, broken down building.
 Some ghoulies and goblins come attack us!

+Torrin came to us in a firey vision over an altar after the fight.

 #### Session 10: Beyond the Cove... (cont.)

+The rain stopped.

 ## Stats